gemc/home/b_installation.markdown

 <br/>

 > [!WARNING]
-> The graphical interface, in particular OpenGL windows, may not work properly in apptainer if connecting to a remote host
+> The graphical interface, especially OpenGL windows, may not work properly in Apptainer when you
+> connect through a remote host.

 <br/>